1. Commitment To Privacy

 2. What Is Client Information

-Client information means identifying information about an individual relating to their physical or mental health.
+Client information means identifying information about an individual relating to their physical, emotional or mental health.
 The personal data collected will generally include but not limited to the following:

 the client’s name, contact number, email address;